lindgr3n/heroes-of-vue/docs/tutorial/README.md

 Now when you reload the application it should work as before!
 Also we now have a working message service! in [part11](https://heroes-of-vue.netlify.com/tutorial-parts/part11.html) we will create a new component so you can see it in action.

+## Chapter ten - Messages

+Now with our plugin and message service api we need a way to display its data.

-## Message service component
+### Message service component

 Give it a shot and try and implement your own `vue-message-service` component and include it in our app template.

-You will need to
+You will need to:

 * Get the list from our plugin
 * Loop over the messages and show the content.
 * (bonus) add a button to clear the messages

-Brb getting some more coffee!
+Brb getting some more :coffee:!

 So did you manage? :)

-Here is my implementation
+Here is how i did my implementation

 ```js
 Vue.component('vue-message-service', {